oskiegarcia/aws-demo/README.md

 		/v1	books-management-api:dev
 ```

-### Route53
+## Route53

-Create Record Set of Type A with subdomain book-manager.oskie.ninja
+Create Record Set of Type A with subdomain book-manager.<domain-name>